JoeFishlock/seaice3p/README.md

 Save configurations for a simulation (either dimensional or non-dimensional but not a mixture) as yaml files.
 This can be done by editing examples or by using classes within the dimensional_params and params modules.
-Once you have a directory of configuration files the simulation for each can be run using `python -m celestine path_to_configuration_directory path_to_output_directory`.
+Once you have a directory of configuration files the simulation for each can be run using `python -m seaice3p path_to_configuration_directory path_to_output_directory`.
 The `--dimensional` flag should be added to this command if running dimensional parameter configurations.
 The simulation will be run for each configuration and the data saved as a numpy archive with the same name as the simulation in the specified output directory.
-Example script that generates, runs and plots a simulation can be run with `python -m celestine.example`.
+Example script that generates, runs and plots a simulation can be run with `python -m seaice3p.example`.

 ## Documentation ##